ElementsProject/peerswap/docs/setup_lnd.md

 ### Run

-start the peerswap daemon in background:
+Start the PeerSwap daemon in background:

 ```bash
 peerswapd